Diet and oesophageal cancer

 Having cancer of the food pipe (oesophagus) will affect your eating and drinking habits, whatever your stage or treatment.
 Many people with oesophageal cancer find it hard to eat well because they have difficulty swallowing.
 However it is important to eat well to ensure you are getting enough calories and protein to control weight loss and maintain your strength.

 A dietician can help you to cope with any problems with eating or drinking.
 They can advise you about ways of maintaining weight by boosting calories in food and getting high calorie and high protein drinks or powders.
+If you are having problems swallowing, you may need to have softer foods.

 With everyday difficulties such as dietary problems, it often helps to get advice from people who are in the same situation as you.
 Try contacting a support group or one of the oesophageal cancer organisations.